-A critical review assesses a work someone else has written which in this case relates to your topic.
-The review points out the subject and how the author dealt with it.
-It gives a description of the author's intent and your evaluation of how that intent was achieved.
-Documentation from the writing is necessary.
+A critical review assesses a work someone else has done.
+In this case it will be an artist's rendition of a piece of art located in the YFAC.
+The review points out the subject and how the artist dealt with it.
+It gives a description of the artist's intent and your evaluation of how that intent was achieved.
+Documentation from the art selection is necessary.